MissKittin/debian-router/README.md

 Case: old AT/ATX case with psu parallel to the motherboard

 # in the future
-overlayfs containers, qemu virtual machines (as daemon), pxe server
+overlayfs containers, qemu virtual machines (as daemon), pxe server and backupOS